SnehaParkar/SnehaParkar/README.md

 #  👋  Hi there!
 My name is Sneha Parkar,

-### A dedicated web developer passionate about crafting robust and user-friendly web solutions.
+### A versatile developer passionate about crafting immersive experiences for both web and mobile platforms.

 <div id="header" align="center">